grzegorzpokorski/grzegorzpokorski.pl/README.md

 ## Contributing

 If you find any bug, have suggestion how to improve this project feel free to tell about it in [issues](https://github.com/grzegorzpokorski/grzegorzpokorski.pl/issues) tab.
 Pull requests also are welcoming.

-## Upcoming changes

-Soon website will be fully migrated to Next.js v13 with app directory - you can follow progress of work in branch named [app-dir](https://github.com/grzegorzpokorski/grzegorzpokorski.pl/tree/app-dir).